 (Image: Meta screenshot)

-You then need to decide if you want a daily budget or a budget for the whole campaign (without overspending on ads).
+First, decide if you want a daily budget or a lifetime budget.

-If you’re not ready to show your ad right away, that’s okay.
-You can choose when to start and stop your ad and even pick the times it appears.
+If you’re not ready to show your ad right away, you can choose when to start and stop your ad and even pick the times it appears.

-This way, you can show your ad when your new customers are usually online, helping you make the most of your money.
+This way, you can show your ad when your potential customers are usually online to make the most of your money.

 (Image: HawkSEM)